All Episodes

 Mark Stein, I am so excited to speak to you.

-No, yeah, yeah.
+Oh, yeah, yeah.

 That's what Pamela said.

-There's always a but.
+There's always a but, there's always a but.

 You know, no, no, no.

-I am a I have to tell you, I am a fifty-five-year-old five-foot-one Asian woman.
+I am a, I have to tell you, I am a 55-year-old 5'1 Asian woman.

 Really?

-That's uh that's that's perfect.
+That's perfect.

-Well, no, and I I apologize.
+Well, no, and I apologize.

 I am not sophisticated.

-I am not an intellectual, unlike the other callers that you've had.
+I am not an intellectual unlike the other callers that you've had.

-I I was telling the screener that it's almost like, you know, waiting day to day.
+I was telling the screener that it's almost like, you know, waiting day to day.

-It's like a waterboarding, a drip-drip-drip.
+It's like a waterboarding, a drip, drip, drip.

 We just want to know already.

-You know, well, the reason they can't, it's very simple.
+Well, the reason they can't, it's very simple.

-Ever since they were passed, a decade ago in 2001, uh they they have been regarded as one of one of the left's handiest cudgels with which to be, oh Bush, he gave tax cuts to the richest one percent and he ran up this huge deficit, and it's all Bush tax cuts.
+Ever since they were passed a decade ago in 2001, they have been regarded as one of the left's handiest cudgels with which to be, oh, Bush, he gave tax cuts to the richest 1% and he ran up this huge deficit.

-Uh why don't the rich pay their fair share?
+Why don't the rich pay their fair share?

 So to concede on this, I mean, this is not true.